leonlinsx/minimal-mistakes/_posts/2020-09-02-community.md

 One simple and high value-add to events is to **allow for audience Q&A.** It's a convenient way to increase interaction during your event and make it more effective.
 It also means there's a real difference between attending the event live vs watching a replay.
 Most organisers have understood this by now, though time allocated for Q&A can still be on the shorter side.
 I'd advocate for about half the time of your speaking event to be dedicated to Q&A, especially if the purpose of your event is to build a relationship with the audience \[4\].

 Another value-add is to **include the materials presented.** You can do this before or after the session, depending on whether you want to have the element of surprise.
 So many events I've attended just send me replay links of the video.
 That's good, and we can do better.
 If I want to cite your expertise later on, it's more convenient to link to static rather than dynamic material, since it takes more time to parse through video content.
-Since it's essentially free and easy to do so, you should aim to save your audience's time.
+Since it's essentially free and easy to do so, save your audience's time by also sending the slides.

 The other ideas I've seen are more situational.